Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems

 The matrix $\boldsymbol{\Gamma}_i$ is the generalized inertia matrix of the $i^\text{th}$ body and can be calculated as

-The local generalized inertia matrices show how the inertial properties of each body are related to the motion generated by each individual state in the minimal generalized coordinates set.
-In other words, it represents the interconnection between bodies in the multibody system.
-Since the total kinetic energy of the multibody system is the sum of the kinetic energies of individual bodies, it can easily be deduced that the global generalized inertia matrix $\boldsymbol{\Gamma}$ is the sum of local generalized inertia matrices; thus,
+The local generalized inertia matrices do not represent a decomposition of the multibody system into detached physical subsystems.
+Instead, they quantify how the inertia of each body contributes to the motions associated with the degrees of freedom of the system, as represented by the chosen minimal generalized coordinates.
+In this sense, inertia partitioning refers to partitioning body-wise inertial effects with respect to coordinate-induced motion, as represented through the corresponding body-fixed-frame Jacobians.
+The global generalized inertia matrix is then obtained by assembling these body-level contributions in the common minimal-coordinate space.
+Since the total kinetic energy of the multibody system is the sum of the kinetic energies of the individual bodies, the global generalized inertia matrix $\boldsymbol{\Gamma}$ is obtained as the sum of the local generalized inertia matrices; thus,

-Inspecting (\ref{eq,generalizedinertialmatrix}) and considering the symmetric positive definiteness of the spatial inertia matrix of each body, one observes that local generalized inertia matrices and, thus, the global one are symmetric positive definite.